parth5805/gem_generation_script/readme.md

 	1. Initialize Rarity Levels: Set up rarity levels with numerical representations based on input shapes and TITAN values.
 	2. Generate Gems: Create all possible combinations of shapes and calculate their TITAN values.
 	3. Create Excel Workbook: Generate sheets for Gem details, rarity levels, and a summary.
-	4. Write File: Save the workbook as FINAL_Gems_Details_Summary.xlsx.
+	4. Write File: Save the workbook as Gems_Details_Summary.xlsx.